 - The centrepiece of Durham City art's programme, the Gala Theatre houses a state-of-the-art modern theatre, as well as two cinema screens.
 Its programme of live events attracts some of the country’s leading theatre companies, comedians, bands, musicians and dance performers.

 - Newcastle and the wider region boast several theatres.
 The most prominent are the Theatre Royal, a landmark venue which hosts the Royal Shakespeare Company in the North, and the recently-renovated Northern Stage, the largest producing theatre company in the North of England.

 English Events Newsletter

-Interested in literature in the Northeast?
-Subscribe to our monthly listings of English events at Durham University and across the wider region.
+Are you interested in literature, books and culture?
+Subscribe to our monthly listings of English-related events taking place across the North East.
 See Research in English At Durham for more details.